Explore what truly matters, in a safe and supportive space.

 About me and my experience

-• I’m originally from São Paulo, Brazil, and have called London home for over 30 years (though I’m still not a fan of the winter months!).
-Before becoming a therapist, I worked in the creative industries in both Brazil and the UK—from fashion to film—and loved collaborating with people from all walks of life.
-My transition into therapy began while volunteering with Childline, supporting teenagers—an experience that deeply moved me and set me on this path.
+I’m originally from São Paulo, Brazil, and have called London home for over 30 years (though I’m still not a fan of the winter months!).
+Before becoming a therapist, I worked in the creative industries in both Brazil and the UK, from fashion to film, and loved working with people from all backgrounds.
+My path into therapy began when I volunteered with Childline, supporting teenagers.
+That experience stayed with me and opened the door to the work I do now.

-As a mum of two grown daughters, I’ve lived the joys and messiness of family life, and I bring that lived understanding into my work.
-I’m passionate about creating safe, welcoming spaces where people feel truly heard and accepted.
+As a mum of two grown daughters, I’ve lived the joys and the messiness of family life, and I bring that understanding into my work.
+I’m committed to offering a safe, welcoming space where people feel truly heard and accepted.

-I’m also a lover of nature, long walks, and deep conversations.
-Travelling and exploring different cultures have shaped how I see the world and deepened my respect for the diverse stories we all carry.
-I enjoy good food, creativity, and the stillness that comes with being among trees.
-I care about fairness and inclusion, and I try to show up with honesty and care in all my relationships.
+I love nature, long walks and deep conversations.
+Travelling and connecting with different cultures have shaped how I see the world and deepened my respect for the stories we all carry.
+Fairness and inclusion are deeply important to me, and I try to show up with honesty and care in all my relationships.

 Primary, Secondary School, and Sixth Form Students

-I provided weekly counselling sessions, using a combination of talking therapy, creative work, and play to support pupils dealing with anxiety, low self-esteem, mood swings, family problems, and other personal challenges.
-In my role, I worked independently, offering a safe, confidential space for students to explore their emotions and develop coping strategies.
+Weekly counselling sessions were delivered using a blend of talking therapy, creative approaches, and play-based work.
+This supported pupils experiencing anxiety, low self‑esteem, mood changes, family difficulties, and other personal challenges.
+The role involved working independently to provide a safe, confidential space where students could explore their emotions and develop effective coping strategies.

 Place2Be